-Keenan’s research has been published in Science, Environmental Research Letters, Environmental Science and Policy, Environment Systems and Decisions, Journal of Environmental Policy & Planning, Journal of Environmental Planning & Management, Natural Hazards Review, Climatic Change, Ocean & Coastal Management, Journal of Water and Climate Change, Journal of the American Planning Association, Cities, International Journal of Disaster Resilience in the Built Environment, Sustainability, International Journal of Sustainable Urban Development, Journal of Extreme Events, PLOS One, Transportation Research Part D: Transport and Environment, Architectural Science Review, Building Research & Information, Journal of Affordable Housing & Community Development Law, and the Wharton Real Estate Review, as well as popular essays in Reuters, CNN, Newsweek, Dezeen, Metropolis Magazine, and MoMA.org.
+Keenan’s research has been published in Science, Environmental Research Letters, Environmental Science and Policy, Environment Systems and Decisions, Journal of Environmental Policy & Planning, Journal of Environmental Planning & Management, Integrated Environmental Assessment and Management, Natural Hazards Review, Climatic Change, Ocean & Coastal Management, Journal of Water and Climate Change, Journal of the American Planning Association, Cities, Journal of Affordable Housing & Community Development Law, International Journal of Disaster Resilience in the Built Environment, Sustainability, International Journal of Sustainable Urban Development, International Journal of Disaster Risk Science, Journal of Extreme Events, PLOS One, Transportation Research Part D: Transport and Environment, Architectural Science Review, Building Research & Information, and the Wharton Real Estate Review, as well as popular essays in Reuters, CNN, Newsweek, Dezeen, Metropolis Magazine, and MoMA.org.
 Keenan has an Erdős number of 4.

 Keenan been cited as an authority by national and international media, including on-air on ABC News, Bloomberg TV, CBS News, CCTV (China), CNBC, CNN, Discovery Channel, DW-TV (Germany), Financial Times (U.K.), France 2 (France), KBS (Korea), NBC News, MSNBC, PBS, Reuters TV, The Weather Channel, TVO (Canada), Fox Weather, and Univision.
 Keenan’s research has been widely covered in the global media, including The New York Times, The New York Times Magazine, The Wall Street Journal, The Economist, The New Yorker, TIME Magazine, CNN, Rolling Stone, Bloomberg News, Popular Science, MIT Technology Review, MSNBC, Businessweek, Fortune, BBC, Reuters, Associated Press, The Atlantic, The Guardian, The Telegraph, Financial Times, Vice News, NPR, Slate, The American Prospect, The Weather Channel, Washington Post, Fox News, NBC News, ABC News, Huffington Post, Salon, Grist, Dezeen, Mother Jones, Fast Company, Wired, PBS NOVA, Sierra Magazine, Los Angeles Times, San Francisco Chronicle, Houston Chronicle, Miami Herald, Scientific American and the Discovery Network.

 From 2018-2020, Keenan served as a Visiting Scholar at the Federal Reserve Bank of San Francisco (FRBSF) where he led the bank’s first major research initiative in climate adaptation and community development.
 This research culminated in the edited volume, Strategies to Address Climate Change Risk in Low- and Moderate-Income Communities (FRBSF, 2019), which The New York Times described “one of the most specific and dire accountings of the dangers posed to businesses and communities in the United States —a threat so significant that the nation’s central bank seems increasingly compelled to address it”(October 17, 2019).
-From 2019-2021, Keenan served as a Special Government Employee Advisor to the U.S. Commodity Futures Trading Commission (CFTC) where he co-led research efforts evaluating the impacts of climate change on financial stability.
+Keenan’s research on the Community Reinvestment Act produced at the FRBSF directly led to one of the first climate-related financial regulations in the U.S. From 2019-2021, Keenan served as a Special Government Employee Advisor to the U.S. Commodity Futures Trading Commission (CFTC) where he co-led research efforts evaluating the impacts of climate change on financial stability.
 In this capacity, he served as an elected co-editor of the landmark publication, Managing Climate Risk in the U.S. Financial System (CFTC, 2020), which, according to The Wall Street Journal, “[was] the first of its kind from a federal financial regulator”(September 9, 2020).

 Keenan has completed regional economic planning research in Brazil in collaboration with UN-Habitat; housing research in NYC for the Carnegie Corporation of New York; urban technology research sponsored by Google, CISCO and Airbnb; zoning research with the NYC Department of City Planning; public resilience planning research for the Rockefeller Foundation; real estate research with Goldman Sachs; adaptive building design research in Tokyo for Hulic Co., Ltd.; international housing finance research sponsored by the Open Society Foundation; resilience research with the National Security Council; mobility and real estate research for the Lennar Foundation; urban development research in Miami supported by the Knight Foundation; climate planning research for the Regional Plan Association; urban systems research in NYC for the Audi Urban Future Initiative; infrastructure resilience with the U.S. Army Corps of Engineers; resilience, infrastructure and demography research for the RAND Corporation and the U.S. Department of Homeland Security; and, socioeconomic indicator development for climate adaptation with the EPA, supported by the National Science Foundation.
 Keenan is one of the founding researchers of Kohn Pedersen Fox’s Urban Interface Laboratory and he began his research career working for the late Professor Charles Haar of Harvard Law School.

 Keenan is the Executive Producer of the globally recognized climate change podcast America Adapts, which was nominated for Best “Green” Podcast at the 2021 iHeart Radio Podcast Awards and was a 2022 Webby Awards Honoree for Sustainability and Environment Podcasts.
-Keenan formerly chaired the Keeping Currents climate change initiative of the Van Alen Institute and served on the Advisory Board of the Mori Foundation’s Global City Power Index; the Advisory Committee of the Design First initiative of The Municipal Art Society; the Steering Committee of the Resilience Infrastructure Initiative at Stanford University; the Advisory Board of the Center for Hydro-Generated Urbanism at the University of Florida; and the Enhancing Community Resilience (EnCoRe) Program Oversight Committee at the National Academies of Sciences (NASEM).
+Keenan formerly served as Chair of the Keeping Currents climate change initiative of the Van Alen Institute and served on the Advisory Board of the Mori Foundation’s Global City Power Index; the Advisory Committee of the Design First initiative of The Municipal Art Society; the Steering Committee of the Resilience Infrastructure Initiative at Stanford University; the Advisory Board of the Center for Hydro-Generated Urbanism at the University of Florida, and, the Enhancing Community Resilience (EnCoRe) Program Oversight Committee at the National Academies of Sciences.

 Keenan’s work bridging the art and science of the built environment includes contributions to exhibitions at the Museum of Modern Art, New York (MoMA), including Foreclosed: Rehousing the American Dream (Community Growth REIT (2012)) and Uneven Growth: Tactical Urbanism and Expanded Megacities (Community Growth Corporation (2014)).
 Keenan has the distinction of being the first person to exhibit an excel spreadsheet at MoMA.